United States Tax Court: Life cycle of a Tax Court case

 Because of the negative legal consequences ensuing with respect to a statutory assessment (especially the tax lien and the Flora requirement that the taxpayer otherwise pay the full disputed amount and sue for refund), a taxpayer is often well advised to file a Tax Court petition in a timely manner.
 The rule in the Tax Court is that the taxpayer sues the "Commissioner of Internal Revenue," with the taxpayer as "petitioner" and the Commissioner as "respondent."
-This rule is an example of an exception to the general rule that the proper party defendant in a U.S. tax case filed by a taxpayer against the government is "United States of America."
+This rule is an example of an exception to the general rule that the proper party defendant in a tax case filed by a taxpayer against the federal government is "United States of America".
 In the Tax Court, the Commissioner is not named personally.
 The "Secretary of the Treasury", the "Department of the Treasury" and the "Internal Revenue Service" are not proper parties.

 The petition must be timely filed within the allowable time.
-The Court cannot extend the time for filing which is set by statute.
+The Court cannot extend the time for filing, which is set by statute.
 A $60 filing fee must be paid when the petition is filed.
 Once the petition is filed, payment of the underlying tax ordinarily is postponed until the case has been decided.
 In certain tax disputes involving $50,000 or less, taxpayers may elect to have the case conducted under the Court's simplified small tax case procedure.
 Trials in small tax cases generally are less formal and result in a speedier disposition.
 However, decisions entered pursuant to small tax case procedures are not appealable and are not precedential.

 Cases are calendared for trial as soon as practicable (on a first in/first out basis) after the case becomes at issue.
 When a case is calendared, the parties are notified by the Court of the date, time, and place of trial.
 Trials are conducted before one judge, without a jury, and taxpayers are permitted to represent themselves if they desire.
 However, the vast majority of cases are settled by mutual agreement without the necessity of a trial.
 However, if a trial is conducted, in due course a report is ordinarily issued by the presiding judge setting forth findings of fact and an opinion.
 The case is then closed in accordance with the judge's opinion by entry of a decision.